urmel79/Jupyter_GettingStarted2ML/SVM_Iris_parameter_tuning.md

 In this section, the 4 SVC parameters `kernel`, `gamma`, `C` and `degree` will be introduced one by one.
 Furthermore, their influence on the classification result by varying these single parameters will be shown.

+**Disclaimer:** In order to show the effects of varying the individual parameters in 2D graphs, only the best correlating variables `petal_length` and `petal_width` are used to train the SVC.

 ## Prepare dataset

 ```python